Tade Ojora: International career

 In the United Kingdom, Ojora competes for the Windsor, Slough, Eton and Hounslow Athletic Club.
-Ojora won the 110 metres hurdles event at the 2021 British Athletics Championships, in a time of 13.38 seconds, which was slower than the qualification time for the delayed 2020 Summer Olympics.
+Ojora became the British 110 metres hurdles champion after winning the event at the 2021 British Athletics Championships, in a time of 13.38 seconds, which was slower than the qualification time for the delayed 2020 Summer Olympics.
 He was a surprise winner, as Andrew Pozzi was the favourite for the event.
 He was not given an Olympic wildcard place, with David King being selected instead.
 King had a higher world ranking, as NCAA events do not count for World Athletics ranking points.
 Later in 2021, he won the 110 metres hurdles event at the National Athletics League meeting in London.
 At the 2021 European Athletics U23 Championships, Ojora finished fourth in the final of the 110 metres hurdles, narrowly behind third placed finisher Enrique Llopis.

 In 2022, Ojora defended his British title at the 2022 British Athletics Championships, in a time of 13.27 seconds.
 The race was run with a significant tail wind, and so Ojura could not use the time to qualify for the 2022 World Athletics Championships, and his world ranking meant that he did not qualify for the championships.
 Ojora was selected for the 110 metres hurdles event at the 2022 Commonwealth Games; it was his first international competition.
 He was eliminated in the first round.

+Ojora won his third 110 metres title at the 2023 British Athletics Championships.
+He was selected to represent Great Britain at the 2024 Summer Olympics where he went out in the semi-finals.

+He won a fourth British outdoor title at the 2025 UK Athletics Championships.